-Print journals are held between the Luke Wadding and College Street Campus libraries.
-There are over 300 titles in the Luke Wadding Library and over 90 in College Street Campus.
+Print journals are held between the SETU Luke Wadding Library and SETU College Street Library.
+There are over 300 titles in the Luke Wadding Library and over 90 in College Street Library.
 Note: Journals are for library use only for students.

 Print journals are a valuable source of current information and up to date research published at regular intervals throughout the year.
 We provide both scholarly, peer reviewed journals and professional/industry publications, covering the following areas: engineering, business, health sciences, science, education, humanities and nursing.

 Scholarly journals typically contain articles written by academics or professional researchers and are aimed at academic audiences.
 An example within our collection is the Academy of Management journal.